wandb/docs/content/guides/hosting/env-vars.md

 ### Redis

-While configuring an external Redis server is optional, it's highly recommended for production systems.
-Redis will improve the reliability of the service and enable caching which will decrease load times, especially in large projects.
-We recommend using a managed Redis service (ex: ElastiCache) with high availability(HA) and the following specs:
+Configuring an external Redis server is optional but recommended for production systems.
+Redis helps improve the reliability of the service and enable caching to decrease load times, especially in large projects.
+Use a managed Redis service such ElastiCache with high availability (HA) and the following specifications:

 - Minimum 4GB of memory, suggested 8GB
 - Redis version 6.x